notturnomio/notturnomio/README.md

   - 🍳 &nbsp; trying new recipes,
   - 🎮 &nbsp; COD Mobile.

-  💡 &nbsp; Fun fact: I decided to change my career to front-end after the Software Quality Assurance course at <a href="https://www.lasth.com">Los Altos Software Testing House</a> in 2019.
+  💡 &nbsp; Fun fact: I decided to start learning front-end after the QA online course at <a href="https://www.lasth.com">Los Altos Software Testing House</a> in 2019.
 </details>
 </br>
 <p>📬 &nbsp; How to reach me: </p>